 Moviegoers watched through tired, sleep-deprived eyes on the edge of their seats as the iconic scene of Poltergeist unfolded before them.
-Some knew it like the back of their hand, others were mesmerized as six year old Carol Anne hung onto her bed post for her life as the glowing vortex manifesting in her closet tried to suck her in.
+Some knew it like the back of their hand, others were mesmerized as six-year-old Carol Anne hung onto her bedpost for her life as the glowing vortex manifesting in her closet tried to suck her in.
 Despite her screams and mother’s hand just out of reach, the force was too strong and she’s ripped into the swirling portal and seemingly into the static-ridden television screen downstairs.

 It’s about 7:30 a.m. — well into hour 11 of the all-night movie marathon known as “Camp Frida,” held every year around Halloween.

 Camp Frida is the largest annual event presented by The Frida Cinema, the only nonprofit art house theatre in Orange County, located in Downtown Santa Ana.
 Far from just a movie marathon, Camp Frida puts you in your very own horror movie, transforming the theater into a caution-taped forest of trees leading to a foggy, cobwebbed lobby lit by string lights.
 The Frida’s twin theaters become rebranded as “The Graveyard” and the “Main Lodge”, and volunteers and crew become zombies in full makeup, serving popcorn and bursting out from curtains to give passersby a scare.

 Immersive events like Camp Frida are setting the Santa Ana community-minded theater apart from traditional movie houses, which have been slow to adapt to moviegoer’s needs in the age of streaming and Red Box.
-Opened by a local cinephile in 2014, The Frida is changing how the art of cinema is presented to audiences by focusing on bringing people together.
+Opened by local cinephile Logan Crowe in 2014, The Frida is changing how the art of cinema is presented to audiences by focusing on bringing people together.

-According to researcher Box Office Mojo, domestic movie theater attendance in 2017 was the lowest it’s been since 1992, thanks to streaming services like Netflix, sequel fatigue, and rising ticket and concession prices.
-When people are going to the traditional theater, research shows, it’s to see the latest blockbusters — familiar franchises and big budget flicks — leaving foreign and independent films without screening opportunities.
+According to researcher Box Office Mojo, domestic movie theater attendance in 2017 was the lowest it’s been since 1992, thanks to streaming services like Netflix, sequel fatigue and rising ticket and concession prices.
+When people are going to the traditional theater, research shows, it’s to see the latest blockbusters — familiar franchises and big-budget flicks — leaving foreign and independent films without screening opportunities.

-Bryan Terry, volunteer coordinator at The Frida, knew there needed to be something more engaging that could get people in the seats, somewhere to watch independent and obscure films you can’t find anywhere else.
+Bryan Terry, the volunteer coordinator at The Frida, knew there needed to be something more engaging that could get people in the seats, somewhere to watch independent and obscure films you can’t find anywhere else.

 Before The Frida, Crowe founded Long Beach Cinemateque — a roving nonprofit film organization with goals similar to The Frida, which hosted hundreds of film showings of all genres, from the classic to bizarre to foreign to banned.
 The Cinemateque did it all, from Q&As with filmmakers to America’s largest Zombie Walk, where crowds of people dressed as the undead groaned and staggered their way along the streets of Long Beach — after a screening of Shaun of the Dead, of course.

-In a world of mobile devices and small-screen viewing, watching your favorite film (or even one you’ve never seen before) in a movie theater like The Frida can be life changing, even for the experienced staff.
+In a world of mobile devices and small-screen viewing, watching your favorite film (or one you’ve never seen before) in a movie theater like The Frida can be life changing, even for the experienced staff.

-“I have watched The Secret of NIMH so many times, [that’s] the movie I wore the VHS out as a kid,” Terry says.
+“I have watched The Secret of NIMH so many times.
+[That’s] the movie I wore the VHS out as a kid,” Terry says.
 “I got to see it on the big screen for the very first time here at The Frida, and it was like watching for the very first time ever.
 It changes the experience, the gravity of it.”

 “This is our bonding time.
-We’re like the weirdos, so we come here to watch the weird movies,” say Raylyn and Debra, two Frida regulars in full costume attending The Frida’s monthly Rocky Horror Picture Show interactive screening and live performance.
+We’re like the weirdos, so we come here to watch the weird movies,” said Raylyn and Debra, two Frida regulars in full costume attending a recent installment of The Frida’s monthly Rocky Horror Picture Show interactive screening and live performance.